TransPose: 6D Object Pose Estimation with Geometry-Aware Transformer: Proposed Method

 Specifically, Transformer Encoder takes as input the local feature embeddings and feeds it into both the original multi-head self-attention process unit and geometry-aware module simultaneously after the layer normalization.
-Different from the processing in Section~\ref{sec:Embeddings}.
-Geometry-aware module takes the distance between different sub-regional features as a criterion and performs global K-NN operation.
-Hence, we can aggregate the spatial geometry information of each local feature and its surrounding neighborhoods by pooling operation.
+Different from the self-attention module that uses the feature similarity to capture the semantic relation, we propose to leverage the K-NN model of Geometry-Aware module to capture the geometric relation in the point cloud, and learn the local geometric structures by feature aggregation with a linear layer followed by the max pooing operation.

-Eventually, the above features can be concatenated with the output feature of the multi-head attention mechanism, and recovering to original dimensions via dimensional reduction mapping to concatenate with the original input feature through residuals to obtain the final global features of point cloud.
-The graph convolution module is introduced as an inductive bias to achieve an effective combination of global semantic features and local geometric features, forming an appropriate constraint for point cloud learning.
+The geometric feature and semantic feature are then concatenated and mapped to the original dimensions to form the output.
+Following this, a dimensional reduction mapping will be applied to restore the features to original dimensions.
+These reconstructed features will then be concatenated with the input features through residuals, culminating in the derivation of the ultimate global features of the point cloud.
+The geometry-aware module is introduced as an inductive bias to achieve an effective combination of global semantic features and local geometric features, forming an appropriate constraint for point cloud learning.